 VisitArran’s day-to-day operations are led by a small staff team.
 This includes liaising with businesses, community and stakeholders, dealing with visitor queries, and making sure any marketing messages encourage sustainable tourism.
 The staff team are:

 - Sheila Gilmore.
 Sheila is the Chief Executive for VisitArran, and has worked for the company – and the Arran Trust - since 2012.
 Sheila’s role is very varied!
-She is also a member of the Tourism Council for the Scottish Tourism Alliance.
+She is also a member of the Destination Forum for the Scottish Tourism Alliance.

 - Katie Murchie.
 Katie is the Customer Services Assistant and lives on the island’s only dairy farm, at Tigheanfraoch.
 You might see her popping on to stock up the ferry desk, or dealing directly with your visitor queries.